Fat Dog at Aviva Studios

 There’s been a couple of drops since that album.
 The latest single, ‘Pray to That’, is Fat Dog in fast-forward, propelled by a four-to-the-floor beat and Love’s deadpan wit: “Seven shits left to give / Yeah I’ll pray to that.”
 Co-produced with Dan Carey, it arrives with a suitably unhinged Dylan Coates video in which Love plays a wayward preacher – a role he also seems to assume on stage, converting an ever-growing congregation to the ways of the dog.

-At Aviva Studios, expect that same feral energy on a cavernous scale, with a top support lineup to seal the deal: Working Men’s Club bring their serrated, synth-driven post-punk; Manchester/Salford duo SILVERWINGKILLER deal in aggressive bass, live breakbeats and multilingual vocals; and Just For Fun open with sunnier electro-pop to get the party moving.
+At Aviva Studios, expect that same feral energy on a cavernous scale, with a top support lineup to seal the deal: Working Men’s Club bring their serrated, synth-driven post-punk; Manchester/Salford duo SILVERWINGKILLER deal in aggressive bass, live breakbeats and multilingual vocals; and Just For Fun open with sunnier electro-pop to get your moving.

 What's on at Aviva Studios